-As the Conference only takes place every second year, the IACC team at Transparency International are involved in a number of ongoing initiatives to keep up momentum between Conferences.
-You will find information about these in our Game Changers section.
-They include the IACC Social Entrepreneurs Initiative, our work with new technologies, and our Young Journalists initiative, among others.
-You can read the latest articles from our Young Journalists on our blog.
+As the Conference only takes place every second year, the IACC team at Transparency International (TI) are involved in a number of ongoing initiatives to keep up momentum between Conferences.
+They include the IACC Social Entrepreneurs Initiative, the Young Journalists initiative, Fair Play Anti-Corruption Concerts, and series of Films for Transparency among others.
+You can read the latest articles on our blog.

 The IACC Council has overseen the IACC series since the Council’s creation in September 1996.
 As the IACC’s governing body, it is the Council’s duty to select the IACC dates and host country as well as overseeing the development of the main theme and programme of each Conference.
 Through their experience and leadership, the Council contributes greatly to the success of every IACC.

-The IACC Council is composed of nine members, including the Chair and Vice Chair.
-The current IACC Council took office in October 2014.
+The IACC Council is composed of eight members, including the Chair and Vice Chair.
+The current IACC Council took office in October 2014, with two new Council members joining in 2018.
 You can find out more about its governance structure here.